Prior Authorizations and Referrals

 - No supporting documentation is needed for referrals to specialists.

 - Requests for referrals must be submitted electronically on UHCprovider.com

 - Upon submitting a referral request, the system automatically generates the referral number.

-- For member convenience, you can also provide members with a copy of the referral confirmation.
+- For member convenience, you may also provide members with a copy of the referral confirmation.